NLnetLabs/ploutos/docs/pkg_workflow/docker_packaging.md

 ## Outputs and publication

-The pkg workflow is able to output built Docker images in three ways:
+The Pluotos workflow is able to output built Docker images in three ways:

 1. **Output Docker images as [GitHub Actions artifacts](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) attached to the workflow run** This can be useful for testing or manual distribution or if you don't (yet) have a Docker Hub login and/or access token.